 No matter what the basic issue is, from someone not following safety rules or a hazard created by a coworker, it will affect you if an incident occurs.
 The ripple effect from an injury usually most greatly affects the individual’s family.
 However, it also will affect all of the workers in that workplace, the job site, and the company as a whole.
 This idea can sound extreme, but we will look at the construction industry for an example.

 Injury Rates Affect All

-If the company is not able to bid new work or even lose existing jobs due to having incidents and injuries then it will affect you or your coworkers.
+If the company is not able to bid on new work or even lose existing jobs due to incidents and injuries, then it will affect you or your coworkers.
 More immediate effects of an injury include loss of hours or job shutdown.
 After an injury occurs, even minor ones, many companies will stop work to complete an investigation.
-If the injury or incident is more serious then there can be a few days where work is stopped to complete a thorough investigation.
+If the injury or incident is more serious, then there can be a few days where work is stopped to complete a thorough investigation.

-We took a selfish approach to why it is your problem when there is an unsafe condition or someone is working unsafe.
+We took a selfish approach to why it is your problem when there is an unsafe condition, or someone is working unsafely.
 You should want a safe workplace outside of your own good and interests for all involved.
-However, remembering that it does truly affect you and the company as a whole when something is not right will encourage you to own whatever the hazard is and see it through that it gets corrected.
-Keep this thought in your mind as you go into work today and share it with your coworkers.
+However, remembering that it does truly affect you and the company as a whole when something is not right will encourage you to own whatever the hazard is and see it through so that it gets corrected.
+Keep this thought in your mind as you go to work today and share it with your coworkers.

 Do you want downloadable PDFs of all of the talks?
 Join as a member and get all of the 250+ free talks as well as 300+ additional talks in PDFs that are easy to download and print!